-(g) Expansion of Germplasm Resources Facility.
-The existing cold room facilities for germplasm conservation in the Genetic Resources Unit (GRU) were originally developed through modifications to an existing building at CIAT.
-As such the facilities are adequate for the conservation of germplasm in the active collections with rapid turnover.
-The existing facilities are not, however, adequate for long-term storage at sub-zero temperatures both in terms of storage volume and temperature control.
-A new building specifically designed for the purpose has been projected which would include three cold rooms with a storage volume of 225m3 each and an adjacent facility with capacity for seed storage using new liquid nitrogen technology.
-The building would be built adjacent to the existing GRU building.
-The space liberated through the new facility would provide sufficient space for future storage of further collections.
-Provisional estimates for capital fund requirements for this facility are projected in the Forward List for 1986.

-(h) Quarantine Glasshouse.
-Of the more than 30,000 bean accessions in the CIAT germplasm bank, approximately half are not yet available for evaluation, characterization, and use in the CIAT Bean Program and elsewhere because they have not yet been cleared by the phytosanitary authorities (i.e., ICA) in Colombia.
-ICA has been and continues to be very cooperative and helpful in growing out new introductions and clearing them for CIAT use in their glasshouse facilities at Tibaitata.
-However, additionally needed glasshouse facilities at Tibaitata are the principal limiting factor to increase the number of bean accessions passing through the quarantine process.
-The budgeted amount under this item will suffice to repair and adapt an existing old glasshouse facility, which will then allow to increase ICA's capacity to clear new bean accessions.
+- Expansion of Germplasm Resources Facility The existing cold room facilities for germplasm conservation in the genetic resources Units (GRU) were originally developed through modifications to an existing building at CIAT As such the facilities are adequate for the conservation of germplasm in the active collections with rapid turnover The existing facilities are not however adequate for long-term storage at sub-zero temperatures both in terms of storage volume and temperature A new building specifically designed for the purpose has been projected which would include three cold rooms with a storage volume of 225m each and an adjacent facility with capacity for seed storage using new liquid nitrogen technology The building would be built adjacent to the existing GRU building The space liberated through the new facility would provide sufficient space for future storage of Provisional estimates for capital fund further collections requirements for this facility are projected in the Forward List for 1986 - Glasshouse CIAT has developed new and modified existing plant growth facilities in order to provide adequate growth room glasshouse and screenhouse facilities for all programs including an increasing number of visiting research personnel conducting higher degree research at CIAT Demand for these facilities from the programs is most pressing with respect to glasshouse space.
+A long-term plan for the glasshouse area was developed in 1979 which projected the need for one further glasshouse consisting of four units each of 100m which would then complete the overall plan.
+The proven performance of the new glasshouse design will ensure that the new unit will be highly appropriate for CIAT research.
+Capital funds for construction of one glasshouse are thus projected in the Forward List for 1986 - Quarantine Glasshouse Of the more than 30 000 bean accessions in the CIAT germplasm bank approximately half are not yet available for evaluation characterization and use in the CIAT Bean Program and elsewhere because they have not yet been cleared by the phytosanitary authorities (i e ICA) in Colombia ICA has been and continues to be very cooperative and helpful in growing out new introductions and clearing them for CIAT use in their glasshouse facilities at Tibaitata However additionally needed glasshouse facilities at Tibaitata are the principal limiting factor to increase the number of bean accessions passing through the quarantine process.
+The budgeted amount under this item will suffice to repair and adapt an existing old glasshouse facility which will then allow to increase ICA s capacity to clear new bean accessions.
 The External Program Review made a strong recommendation that something be done to speed up the phytosanitary clearing process.
 It is believed that the proposal made in this item will be adequate to effectively respond to this recommendation.
-ICA authorities have been informed of this possibility and fully support the proposal.
+ICA authorities have been informed of this possibility and fully support the proposal